mvolkmann/blog/src/lua.md

 This means that if a function has only one argument and the argument is either a literal string or a table constructor, calls to the function do not require parentheses.

+To avoid writing functions that take a large number of arguments, use a parameter that expects a table.
+This simulates having named arguments and allows values to be specified in any order.

 Primitive parameters are passed by value and tables are passed by reference.